Philip Robertson (British Army officer): First World War

 At Loos, the brigade was under orders to attack behind a barrage of chlorine gas on 25 September, but early on the morning of the attack the wind changed.
 Robertson applied for permission to cancel the gas attack, but was refused, and it was released according to schedule; as a result, it lay in clouds along the trench line, some drifting back into the British positions.
 The subsequent attack was almost completely unsuccessful, at the cost of heavy casualties.
 A second assault on the 27th was ordered, but Robertson gave instructions that the infantry attack was to be held back until the gas could be seen to have effect; the gas failed a second time, and the attack was cancelled.
 The brigade did not see heavy action through the remainder of the battle, spending most of October in reserve, and in late November was transferred to the newly arrived 33rd Division.
 The following winter was mostly quiet, with occasional shelling and raids; on 2 January, the brigade HQ was bombarded with some casualties, though Robertson, promoted to brevet colonel on 1 January, appears to have been uninjured, and in early April, a battalion history notes that "the Brigadier's barber [was] wounded while he was cutting the Brigadier's hair" at HQ.
 In the spring, raiding resumed again, and in May the brigade took up a larger section of the line in order to free troops for the Somme offensive.
 On 22 June, the largest mine constructed by the Germans on the Western Front was detonated in this sector, with heavy casualties, and a retaliatory raid followed on 5 July; two days later, the division was ordered south to take part in the Battle of the Somme, which had begun on 1 July.

-Before it moved into the line, Robertson relinquished command of the 19th Brigade; on 13 July he was promoted to temporary major general to take over the 17th (Northern) Division, succeeding Thomas Pilcher.
-He was made a Companion of the Order of the Bath in January 1917, while his permanent rank (that is, his rank in the Regular Army) was promoted to colonel in November, and major general in June 1918.
+Before it moved into the line, Robertson relinquished command of the 19th Brigade; on 13 July he was promoted to temporary major general to take over from Thomas Pilcher the 17th (Northern) Division, which he would command for the rest of the war.
+He was made a Companion of the Order of the Bath (CB) in January 1917, while his permanent rank (that is, his rank in the Regular Army) was promoted to colonel in November, and major general in June 1918.
 In that same month he was made colonel of his regiment, the Cameronians.